Continue on to find out how…

 What I've found is that since React uses ES6 classes and standard HTML markup within its templates to create and export components, it's up to you, the developer, to continue to write valid, semantic HTML.

-it's really all up to you.
+With the exception of using a third-party module from npm it's really all up to you.
 React doesn't force you to use something that someone else made, thus lowering the risk of creating an inaccessible product.

 If there are accessibility issues, it's your fault .
 This is a good thing! 👍